Hartford City FC

-Hartford City FC is an American soccer team based in West Hartford, Connecticut.
-The team plays in the National Premier Soccer League Northeast Region, North Atlantic Conference.
+Hartford City FC is an American soccer team based in Hartford, Connecticut.
+Currently the team plays friendly matches as it tries to figure out its future home, the team played in the National Premier Soccer League Northeast Region, North Atlantic Conference in 2025 going deep into the playoffs.
 The team played its first game during the 2017 season.
-The Colts play their games at Trinity Health Stadium in Hartford, Connecticut.
+The Colts play their games at Farmington Sports Arena in Farmington, Connecticut.